-Each transport unit will be staffed with a Lt./PM and a FF/PM on three of the shifts, and a Capt/PM and FF /PM on the remaining shift.
+Employees assigned as FF/PM commit to remaining in this role for at least three continuous years, except that this commitment shall not inhibit promotion to a higher rank.
+A FF/PM who promotes to the rank of Fire Lieutenant will be assigned as a Lieutenant/Paramedic (Lt./PM) for the duration of this commitment period if such a vacant position is available.
+This requirement may be waived by the Fire Chief if they determine it is in the best interest of the Department or the employee to make a reassignment prior to expiration of the assignment.
+Otherwise, assignment as Fire Lieutenant will follow existing procedures.
+Each transport unit will be staffed with a Lt./PM and a FF/PM on all four shifts, and a Capt./PM will be assigned to each shift.
 Lt./PM and Capt./PM will do modified field probation, as assigned by the Fire Department command staff, as an Engine or Truck Company Officer if they have not already completed one.
-Lt./PM and Capt/PM will receive their pay grade plus their paramedic certification pay while fulfilling ALS assignments.
+Lt./PM and Capt./PM will receive their pay grade plus their paramedic certification pay while fulfilling ALS assignments.
 Paramedic certification pay cannot be carried to any rank above Captain.